Skip Nav Destination

 Published: 01 December 2021

-... that of the mystical love poem, that supplants an earthly union with a transcendental one.
-In bringing the legend into Spanish, the resonances and affordances of the language become apparent, and the translation as part of the poetic act encourages transformation: a lament becomes a ghazal, a description turns...
+... of a cultural encounter.
+In bringing the legend into Spanish, the resonances and affordances of the language become apparent, and the translation as part of the poetic act encourages transformation: a lament becomes a ghazal, a description turns into a cry, one poem arrives to evoke a place that is not its...

 Journal Article